Criteria for unbiased estimation: applications to noise-agnostic sensing and quantum channel estimation

-Next, we show that an unbiased estimator of $\lambda_i$ cannot be obtained if $\mathrm{CNOT}(i) \neq i$, i.e., if the Pauli operator $P_i$ does not commute with the CNOT gate.
+Next, we show that a {locally} unbiased estimator of $\lambda_i$ cannot be obtained if $\mathrm{CNOT}(i) \neq i$, i.e., if the Pauli operator $P_i$ does not commute with the CNOT gate.
 For such a parameter $\lambda_i$, we have

 where we define $j = \mathrm{CNOT}(i)$.
 Furthermore, we have

 and

 Therefore, we obtain